 I cannot begin to tell you the number of times God has placed people in my life to share my testimony on this, and I love it, because my light shines bright because of Him!
 All the glory to God!
 Don’t you just love it when He transforms a hardship in your life in such a powerful way and then He gives you the privilege of sharing His light and love in your life with others?
 It’s incredible!! 🙂

 I would like to close with this.
-Time and time again, the scriptures the Lord used the most in healing me was Psalm 139.
+Time and time again, the scripture the Lord used the most in healing me was Psalm 139.
 He spoke life and peace to my heart by using the whole chapter, at different times, over the years.
 My favorite verse is the following: “…All the days ordained for me were written in your book before one of them came to be.”
 Psalm 139:16.
 This particular verse has brought me so much peace.
 I just love it.
 He is the God of all of my days.

 **I’ve included two of my mom’s favorite things in this post.
 At the time of her death, her favorite song was “Friends” by Michael W. Smith.
 It continues to be one of mine as well and I think of her every time I hear it.
 Also, my parents had a print of this picture, of Jesus hugging someone coming Home, hanging in our house when I was growing up.
-In now hangs in my bedroom, by the door, and I see it every time I go in my room.
+It now hangs in my bedroom, by the door, and I see it every time I go in my room.

 All the glory to God,